-Perhaps you relate to all the reasons why you should be on the indie web but you're not sure how.
+Perhaps you relate to all the reasons why you should be on the indieweb, but you're not sure how to get there.

-Here are a few simple steps you can take to get you on your way to being on the indie web.
-Each of these steps is a just a bit more challenging and will make you a bit more indie.
+Here are a few simple steps you can take to get you on your way to being on the indieweb.
+Each of these steps is a just a bit more challenging and will give you more independence.

 Why?
 This step alone will help you quickly get questions answered about next steps.
-It's not required, but may greatly accelerate your progress.
+It's not required, but will almost certainly accelerate your progress.

-First, you need your own personal online identity:
+You need your own personal domain to serve as your online identity: